enfabrica/enkit/scripts/gee.md

 Note that gee isn't able to restore parentage metadata in this way.
 Be sure to invoke `gee set_parent` in branches that benefit from this.

+### recover_stashes

+Usage: `recover_stashes <"optional string to search for">`

+The `recover_stashes` command is useful if you accidentally dropped some stashed changes that you wanted to hold onto.
+Even dropped stashes can be recovered if you know the right hash for the stash, and this command helps you discover them.

+By default, `recover_stashes` will print the hash ids for all stashes in your repo, sorted by author-date.
+Any additional options are used to filter the commits (ie. by filename or file contents).

+Results are reported as a list of commits and their author-dates.

+For example:

+    $ gee recover_stashes enkit
+    Created temporary FSCKFILE=/tmp/stashes-jonathan.0JTAXI
+    Searching your repo for discarded stash commits...
+    Checking object directories: 100% (256/256), done.
+    Checking objects: 100% (8266/8266), done.
+    Cached search results to FSCKFILE=/tmp/stashes-jonathan.0JTAXI
+    Found 58 commits.
+    Filtering candidate commits...
+    Found 4 matches.
+      914c9f7f2a43e34c8b1f8ac26f478d4a3ae66c46 Sat Sep 24 12:56:57 2022 -0700
+      7b81aec0ed7806963e79bd2b236523aba57405a7 Tue Oct 4 07:33:03 2022 +0000
+      b957986e8044e8b3097591bae25dfee04e567469 Tue Oct 4 09:32:05 2022 -0700
+      184e791a27fe0f2dd3a7c87a7a9ea4c384d498e7 Thu Oct 6 06:01:44 2022 +0000
+    Remove /tmp/stashes-jonathan.0JTAXI if you no longer need it.

 ### bash_setup